-To tie back in to number one.
-Yes, we’ve found that we need to be home to do a bulk of the basic teaching.
-But we also make sure to get some field trips in each year too!
-Hands on learning with up close and personal experiences are super important.
-Our kids have learned so much through some of our field trips.
+Field trips are so much fun and definitely great educational opportunities for homeschool families to take advantage of.
+Our kids have learned so much through field trips.
 Ask around your local community for ideas.
 We’ve done a variety of learning trips including: Police Station, Bakery, Dentist, Zoo, History Museum, Children’s Museum, Grocery Store, and more.
-Most off free or discounted prices for homeschool groups and families!
+Most offer free or discounted prices for homeschool groups and families!

 8:) Join A Co-Op

 It truly takes a village, so finding a co-op is a huge tool in helping our family have a successful year of homeschooling.
 We’ve been a part of several homeschool co-ops over the years and have found most to be very beneficial.
 They allow kids to experience a group setting learning environment where they also get to learn from other parents or adults teaching each time.
 Some of the classes and opportunities we’ve taken advantage of with our local homeschooling group include:

 - Physical Education Classes